Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Both AA and AS degrees can provide an entry point into a field of study.
 Students can build on the credits earned and knowledge gained in these programs and go on to earn a bachelor’s degree to further their studies.

-This makes an associate degree a good option for those who want to earn a degree in a shorter time and aren’t ready for a four-year program.
+An associate degree is a good option for those who want to earn a degree in a shorter time and aren’t ready for a four-year program.
 However, the number of credits students can transfer will depend on the institution offering the bachelor’s degree and the course of study chosen.

 Examples of AA and AS degrees: